hashicorp/terraform-provider-google/docs/r/storage_bucket.html.markdown

 * `log_object_prefix` - (Optional, Computed) The object prefix for log objects.
 If it's not provided, by default GCS sets this to the log_bucket's name.

+The `encryption` block supports:

+* `default_kms_key_name`: A Cloud KMS key that will be used to encrypt objects inserted into this bucket, if no encryption method is specified.
+  You must pay attention to whether the crypto key is available in the location that this bucket is created in.
+  See [the docs](https://cloud.google.com/storage/docs/encryption/using-customer-managed-keys) for more details.

 ## Attributes Reference